OWRC/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 INT_ID) as found in D_INTERVAL (note that three names INT_NAME, INT_NAME_ALT1
 and INT_NAME_ALT2 are already available for naming intervals in the D_INTERVAL table).

+#### D_INTERVAL_ATTR

+Attributes for a particular interval that don't fit into the various fields available in the interval-based data tables (i.e. those tables that contain an INT_ID column) can be stored here.
+These attributes are defined using the ATTR_CODE field (which links to the R_ATTR_CODE table).
+Similar in structure to the S_CONSTANT table, the attributes can be integer (VALI), floating point (VALF) or character values (VAL_DEF).
+Ranges of values can be specified using the secondary field available for each the previous types.

+Refer also to D_LOCATION_ATTR (for location based attributes).

 #### D_INTERVAL_ATTRIBUTE